The Sea Path

 Food and Friendship

-The spaciousness of walking and talking allows for new friendships, deeper conversations.
-It is a great pleasure to prepare and share a good meal together after a day of physical exertion.
-Planning and friendships begin on a pre-pilgrimage zoom meeting, where you’ll have a chance to ask questions and get to know your fellow pilgrims.
+The spaciousness of walking and talking allows for new friendships to develop through deeper conversations and shared experiences.
+It is also a great pleasure to prepare and share a good meal together after a day of physical exertion.

 Who Can Come?